TanmaySankpal/Data_Structure/README.md

 # Data_Structure
-Data Structure is way of storing and representing the data in a particular format
+1.Data Structure is way of storing and representing the data in a particular format 2.Data Structures are Language independent